mimir-org/documents/docs/Mimir/Remaining work/new-components.md

 In block view, it should be possible to rotate the viewport 90 degrees so that those who are used to drawing from top to bottom can use this view (this view is called electromode).

-Sorting of terminals would also be nice here, as an AspectObject can have many terminals, and to avoid edges between nodes getting tangled.
+Sorting of terminals would also be nice here, as a Block can have many terminals, and to avoid edges between nodes getting tangled.

-### Inspector Module
+## Inspector Module

 ![](img/terminalAttributes.png)

-This needs a refresh, as I'm not 100% sure what should be in this tab; Jørgen probably knows.
-It's also possible that this tab should be removed, but that depends on what the new style will be like.
+In the inspector module, it should be possible to edit block data.
+Name, description, attributes etc.
+This is in progress.
+And has been remade based on the components and structure used in the Library module.
+But a lot of work still remains.
+None of the forms for input has been implemented.

-### Explorer Panel
+## Explorer Panel

 ![](img/explorerPanel.png)

 This is the panel on the left in Mimir's menu; this needs to be re-implemented.
-It should only display the entire drawing area as a tree structure, think of the tree structure in VSCode for example.
+It should only display the entire drawing area as a tree structure, think of the document tree structure in your IDE for example.
 It should also be possible to turn off the display of nodes and the entire "tree" in this menu.

-### Lock and Delete
+## Lock and Delete

 ![](img/lockDelete.png)